Bachelor of Arts in Early Childhood Education

 Institutional Recommendation Pre-K-3 Teacher Certification

-Candidates who complete an internship in the primary grades (pre-K-3rd grade) may apply for teacher certification, pre-K-3rd grade.
-Following are the requirements for an institutional recommendation:
+Candidates who complete an internship (Student Teaching Experience) in the primary grades (pre-K-3rd grade) may apply for teacher certification, pre-K-3rd grade.
+Following are the requirements for an institutional recommendation for teacher certification, pre-K-3rd grade from the Alaska Department of Education:

-- Major Requirements completed with a grade of C or higher.
+- Major Requirements completed with a minimum grade of C.

-- Alaska studies requirement, MATH A211 and foundation requirements in child development and social relationships and inclusive environments completed with a grade of C or higher.
+- Alaska studies requirement, MATH A211, MATH A212, and foundation requirements in child development and social relationships and inclusive environments completed with a minimum grade of C.

 - Cumulative GPA of 2.75.

-- Passing scores on the Praxis I Core Academic Skills for Educators (CASE) and Praxis II (5017 or 5018) exams.
+- Passing scores on the Praxis I Core Pre-Professional Skills Test and Praxis II (5017 or 5018) exams.

 - Bachelor of Arts in Early Childhood Education degree conferred.